ChevanR/Project5-6/Deliverables P56/Testplan.md

 ## Test Plan

 ### Test 1: VR Application and Remote Rendering Verification
-#### Purpose
+**Purpose**
-To verify that the VR application renders correctly on a remote server and the VR headset updates in real time.
+Validate that the VR application renders correctly on a remote server, and the VR headset updates in real time.

-#### Requirements Verified
+**Requirements Verified**
 - **1**: VR Application Development
 - **2**: Use an actual VR headset for the application
 - **3**: Remote Rendering Implementation

-#### Steps
+**Steps**
-1. Open the Unity VR test environment.
+1. Launch the Unity VR test environment.
 2. Connect the Oculus Quest 3 headset using ALVR.
-3. Start the remote-rendering session.
+3. Initiate a remote-rendering session.
-4. Move the VR headset and confirm the camera movements in Unity.
+4. Move the VR headset and confirm corresponding camera movements in Unity.
-5. Disconnect the VR headset and ensure the VR application continues rendering on the server at a stable frame rate (e.g., 60 FPS).
+5. Disconnect the headset and ensure the application continues rendering at a stable frame rate (e.g., 60 FPS).

-#### Results
+**Results**
-✅ The VR application rendered correctly, and camera movements were synced with the headset.
-Rendering continued seamlessly when the VR headset disconnected.
+✅ The VR application rendered correctly, camera movements synced, and rendering continued seamlessly after headset disconnection.

 ---

 ### Test 2: Network Degradation and Performance Data Logging
-#### Purpose
+**Purpose**
-To test VR performance under simulated network latency and verify performance logging.
+Evaluate VR performance under simulated latency and verify that performance metrics are logged accurately.

-#### Requirements Verified
+**Requirements Verified**
 - **4**: Network Degradation Simulation
 - **5**: Performance Data Logging
 - **6**: Data Analysis

-#### Steps
+**Steps**
-1. Start the Unity test environment and connect the VR headset.
+1. Connect the Oculus Quest 3 headset to the Unity test environment.
-2. Use **Clumsy** to simulate latency increments: 50ms, 100ms, 150ms, and 200ms.
+2. Use **Clumsy** to simulate network latency at 50ms, 100ms, 150ms, and 200ms.
-3. Move the headset and observe delays in frame updates.
+3. Perform basic VR movements and observe frame rate and input lag.
-4. Log latency, frame rates, and input delays in a JSON file.
+4. Log performance metrics (frame rates, input delay) to a JSON file.
-5. Analyze the logs and generate graphs to identify trends.
+5. Analyze and graph the results to identify trends between latency and VR performance.

-#### Results
+**Results**
-✅ Network latency successfully degraded performance, and JSON logs captured frame rate, latency, and input lag data.
-Graphs demonstrated the correlation between latency and performance.
+✅ Network degradation caused expected performance drops, and JSON logs captured latency, frame rates, and input delays.
+Graphs highlighted the correlation.

 ---

 ### Test 3: Multiplayer and Client Identification
-#### Purpose
+**Purpose**
-To validate multiplayer functionality and user identification features.
+Validate multiplayer connectivity and client identification features.

-#### Requirements Verified
+**Requirements Verified**
 - **9**: Multiplayer Feature Implementation
 - **15**: Clients Identification

-#### Steps
+**Steps**
-1. Launch the multiplayer Unity environment with two Oculus Quest headsets.
+1. Launch the multiplayer Unity environment.
-2. Connect both VR headsets to the session.
+2. Connect two Oculus Quest 3 headsets to the session.
-3. Verify that both users see each other and interact in the environment.
+3. Verify that both users can see and interact with each other.
-4. Implement color tags and name labels to identify clients.
+4. Implement and test color tags and name labels to distinguish clients.

-#### Results
+**Results**
-✅ Two clients connected successfully, and identification features (name tags/colors) displayed correctly.
+✅ Multiplayer functionality worked seamlessly, and identification features (name tags and colors) displayed correctly.

 ---

-### Test 4: Haptic Feedback and Haptic Map Controls
+### Test 4: Haptic Feedback and Gesture-Based Map Controls
-#### Purpose
+**Purpose**
-To confirm the integration of haptic feedback and gesture-based map control.
+Verify the integration of haptic feedback and gesture-based map controls.

-#### Requirements Verified
+**Requirements Verified**
 - **14**: Users get haptic feedback
 - **16**: Haptic controls map movement

-#### Steps
+**Steps**
-1. Connect the **Ultraleap Haptic Device** to the Unity test environment.
+1. Connect the **Ultraleap Haptic Device** to Unity.
-2. Simulate terrain with varying heights and observe tactile feedback.
+2. Simulate various terrain heights and observe tactile feedback.
-3. Use haptic gestures to move the map around the environment.

-#### Results
+3. Implement gesture controls for moving the virtual map.
+4. Test haptic responses and gesture precision for map movement.

+**Results**
-✅ Haptic feedback worked as intended, and tactile sensations varied with terrain height.
-Gestures successfully controlled the map’s movement.
+✅ Haptic feedback worked as intended, with varied tactile responses based on terrain.
+Gesture controls effectively manipulated the map.

 ---

-### Test 5: Switching Between 1st and 3rd Person (Gestures Included)
+### Test 5: Switching Between 1st and 3rd Person (With Gestures)
-#### Purpose
+**Purpose**
-To verify switching between first and third-person perspectives using gestures.
+Validate manual and gesture-based switching between first-person and third-person perspectives.

-#### Requirements Verified
+**Requirements Verified**
 - **17**: Client needs to go between 1st and 3rd person
 - **18**: 1st and 3rd person needs to be done with gestures

-#### Steps
+**Steps**
-1. Implement both first-person and third-person camera views in Unity.
+1. Implement manual switching between first-person and third-person camera views.
-2. Assign a **gesture command** using the Ultraleap haptic device to trigger the camera switch.
+2. Configure gestures using the Ultraleap Haptic Device to trigger the camera switch.
-3. Test the switch manually and through gestures.
+3. Test both manual and gesture-based switches for responsiveness and accuracy.

-#### Results
+**Results**
-✅ Switching between first and third-person views functioned as expected.
-Gestures successfully triggered the view switch with minimal observable latency.
+✅ Switching between first-person and third-person views worked accurately, and gesture-based commands performed reliably with minimal latency.

 ---

 ### Test 6: VR and Haptic User Experience Under Latency
-#### Purpose
+**Purpose**
-To assess the combined impact of latency on user experience with both VR visuals and haptic feedback.
+Assess the combined impact of latency on user experience with VR visuals and haptic feedback.

-#### Requirements Verified
+**Requirements Verified**
 - **20**: Haptic & VR user experience

-#### Steps
+**Steps**
 1. Connect the VR headset and Ultraleap Haptic Device.
-2. Use Clumsy to simulate network latency increments of 50ms, 100ms, and 200ms.
+2. Introduce simulated latency increments of 50ms, 100ms, and 200ms using **Clumsy**.
-3. Have **at least 3 participants** interact with both VR visuals and haptic devices under simulated latency conditions.
+3. Have **3–5 participants** interact with the VR environment and haptic feedback simultaneously.
-4. Collect user feedback using questionnaires evaluating usability, task performance, and comfort.
+4. Collect user feedback on usability, motion sickness, and task performance.

-#### Results
+**Results**
-✅ Combined latency noticeably impacted user experience at 200ms.
-Users reported usability degradation beyond 100ms.
-Graphs confirmed the findings.
+✅ Combined latency significantly affected user experience beyond 100ms.
+Feedback confirmed reduced usability at 200ms latency.

 ---

 ## Summary and Conclusion

 ### Summary
-The test plan systematically verified all **Must Have** requirements and several **Should/Could** requirements.
-Each test addressed multiple product backlog items, ensuring efficient testing coverage.
-Results were collected, and any issues were resolved or noted for future iterations.
+The test plan verified all **Must Have** requirements and addressed several **Should/Could** items.
+Each test was systematically executed, capturing performance data and user feedback for analysis.

 ### Conclusion
-- **Must Have Requirements**: ✅ Completed and verified through extensive testing.
+- **Must Have Requirements**: ✅ Fully validated.
-- **Should/Could Requirements**: 🟡 Partially completed; pending minor refinements.
+- **Should/Could Requirements**: 🟡 Partially completed, pending refinements.
-- **Haptic Feedback and Network Testing**: Successfully demonstrated responsiveness and limitations under varying conditions.
+- **Haptic and VR Experience**: Combined tests demonstrated expected latency limitations, confirming thresholds for usability.

-The project is on track, with critical functionalities fully tested and validated for stakeholder review.
-Future work will focus on refining haptic features and optimizing network performance to improve overall user experience.
+The project is on schedule, with critical features validated and user feedback incorporated.
+Future efforts will focus on refining haptic integration and optimizing network performance.

 ---